mdayaram/retroweb/README.md

 Webby is an example project to show off the function library for 90fying the web!
 Don't you miss the good old days of marquee, background gradients, and animated gifs?
-Are you sad that most browsers no longer support blink?
+Are you sad that most browsers no longer support `<blink>`?
 Well fret no more!

 Webby provides an array of helper functions that aid in your quest for